Rainyan/sourcemod-nt-ghost-distribution/README.md

 * Does this plugin eliminate streaks of unlucky ghost spawns?
   * No. Just as with a coin flipping, streaks are possible.
 * The ghost spawned in the same location twice in a row!
-  * This is by design, all results are equally likely, including getting the same exact spawn twice.
+  * This is intended–all results are equally likely, including getting the same exact spawn twice.

 ## Background
 In Neotokyo, the ghost spawn selection approximately follows the pattern: